What It’s Like at Zion National Park in September

 Zion National Park Hikes in September

-September is a nice time to enjoy the Zion National Park hikes, especially in the mornings and late afternoons when it’s not so hot.
 We recommend you check with the Visitor Center for updated trail conditions before setting out on any hike because the Zion landscape is always changing which means trails may close due to falling rocks, rockslides and other unsafe conditions.

 You’ll find all types of hiking trails from easy Zion National Park hikes to strenuous canyoneering route.
-Check out the Zion hikes without the shuttle if you want to get away from the crowds!

 While hiking in Zion, remember that due to the elevation you can expect big changes in temperature.
 The mornings and evenings are cool then it warms up during the day.